Cmader555/scraper/README.md

-# Friend Finder

-Classic Friend finder app that function's like a dating app where a user answers a series of questions.
-Those answers are then compared to the answers of pre-made "users", and the user receives their closest match.
-This app is a slight twist on the classic friend finder app, where all of the matches are different characters that Arnold Schwarzenegger has played.
+# Sports Article Scraper

+This scraper app works by scraping articles from BleacherReport.com, and displaying them on the webpage.
+A user has the ability to view the articles from their source, or the user can favorite them.
+On the favorites page a user can add/delete notes, and delete favorites.

 ## Getting Started

 * Interested in seeing this app deployed?
-Check it out here!: https://gentle-hamlet-48502.herokuapp.com/
+Check it out here!: https://obscure-shore-21174.herokuapp.com/
 * If you want to deploy and it host it yourself, checkout the deployment section!

 ### Installing, and deployment